AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-12-11-heading-links-in-jekyll.md

 Then, after the anchor, we simply put a space followed by our unformatted heading string.

-{% include linkedHeading.html heading="Sticky Navbar and Linked Headings" level=2 %}
+## Sticky Navbar and Linked Headings

 If you have a sticky/fixed navbar like I do on this site, you may run into a problem where your heading anchors get stuck under the navbar when you click them.